-Figure 3 presents the results (see also Table B.2).
-First, it reveals that the average reward for worker B is very similar in the "no information" condition and the "low counterfactual" condition.23 Thus, in the baseline condition with unknown counterfactual, spectators reward worker B as if they knew that his counterfactual effort choice would be no different.
-This suggests that spectators in the baseline condition base their merit judgments on the assumption that choices have not been shaped by situational
+Figure 3 presents the results, using the same format as earlier figures (see also Table C.2).
+First, it reveals that the average reward for worker B is very similar in the "no information" condition and the "low counterfactual" condition.
+Thus, in the baseline condition with unknown counterfactual, spectators reward worker B as if they knew that his counterfactual effort choice would be no different.
+This suggests that spectators in the baseline condition base their merit judgments on the assumption that choices have

-22In the other scenarios of the main experiment, the disadvantaged worker completes the same or a larger number of tasks than the advantaged worker.
+&lt;sup>24In the other scenarios of the main experiment, the disadvantaged worker completes the same or a larger number of tasks than the advantaged worker.
 These scenarios are not compatible with the "high counterfactual" condition and therefore not included.

-23If at all, spectators are even slightly more generous toward worker B in the "low counterfactual" condition.
+&lt;sup>25If at all, spectators are even slightly more generous toward worker B in the "low counterfactual" condition.
 This difference is significant in the scenario where worker B has an effort share of 30%.